Meet The Internet Researchers Unmasking Russian Assassins

 Toler, 30, is part of an Internet research organization known as Bellingcat.
 Formed in 2014, the group first got attention for its meticulous documentation of the ongoing conflict in Ukraine.
 Toler used posts to Russia's equivalent of Facebook, VK, to track Russian soldiers as they slipped in and out of eastern Ukraine — where they covertly aided local rebels.

 Since then, Toler and his colleagues have been up to a whole lot more.
-They've used commercial satellite images to track Chinese airbases; watched security operations unfold on social media in Venezuela; and pinpointed the locations of chemical weapons attacks in Syria.
+They've used commercial satellite images to track Chinese air bases; watched security operations unfold on social media in Venezuela; and pinpointed the locations of chemical weapons attacks in Syria.

 Now Toler and the nine other full-time members of Bellingcat's small, international staff are increasingly being drawn into some of the biggest news stories in the world.
 This week they unmasked one of two Russian agents believed to be behind a spate of poisonings in the U.K. (they exposed the other one last month).
 And they're collaborating with news outlets to help identify suspects in the disappearance of Saudi journalist Jamal Khashoggi.

 It's a rapid rise for what was, just a few years ago, a group of amateurs.
-Bellingcat was founded by Eliot Higgins, a British native whose previous jobs included helping the settlement of refugees in the U.K. and as an administrator in a women's lingerie factory.
+Bellingcat was founded by Eliot Higgins, a British native whose previous jobs included helping the settlement of refugees in the U.K. and administrator in a women's lingerie factory.

 Chemical exposure

 Higgins' work began with the brutal civil wars in Syria and Libya.
 He was astonished by the amount of information about the conflict that was available online in social media postings and videos.
 "I just asked myself, how can I prove this information was true?" he said in a 2015 interview with NPR.
 He didn't speak or read Arabic, so he started looking at the one thing he could identify: the weapons and munitions being used by the combatants.
 He posted what he found on his personal blog.
 "When I wrote about something, I'd say this is what I think and this is why I think it; I'd show my work," he said.
-The goal, was to be "very transparent" about what he had discovered.
+The goal, he said, was to be "very transparent" about what he had discovered.

 Higgins was among the first to identify the munitions used in a grisly chemical weapons attack in the Damascus suburb of Ghouta in August 2013.
 "I'd actually seen them before because they'd been used in previous chemical attacks that hadn't been quite as large-scale," he said.
 His work linking the munitions to the Syrian military was meticulous and strong enough that it was later cited by organizations such as Human Rights Watch.

 In Bellingcat, Higgins has drawn together a troop of like-minded, newly professionalized researchers.
-They are scattered across the globe — Higgins lives in the U.K., Toler in Kansas City, others are in the Netherlands and elsewhere.
+They are scattered across the globe — Higgins lives in the U.K., Toler in Kansas City, Mo., others are in the Netherlands and elsewhere.
 They communicate via online messaging and Twitter, in a constant exchange of satellite imagery, social media postings and videos.

 "It's like a game — you kind of find stuff and put it together," Toler says.